typst/packages/packages/preview/bubble/0.1.0/template/main.typ

 == Customized items

-The Table of Contents title can be modified with the `toc_title`property.

 Figures are customized but this is settable in the template file.
 You can of course reference them @ref.